Celestial-Bai/PharaCon/README.md

 ## Pre-training

-There are 2 steps to pre-train a conditional BERT.
 Here is the sample script you can use:

 Step 1: